mohanmca/cassandra_playground/cassandra_repair_anki.md

   * requiresParallelism  (Building merkle-tree or validation compaction would be parallel)
   * datacenter_aware
     * It is like sequential but one node per each DC
+* When replication factor is changed, Immediately repair should be run
+  * Repair would properly sycn the data
+  * Remove unwanted copies (when we reduce)

 ## (Section: Repair) -  Repair Service (on OpsCenter)